codingnige/docs/Read App/getting-ready-for-up-store.md

 i.
 Create archive of the App

-- Submit to App Store Comnnect
+- Submit to App Store Connect

 i.
 Reveal the archive to the listing information